-On January 18, 2013, Chimicles & Tikellis filed a proposed class action lawsuit in the District of New Jersey against Honda North America, Inc., American Honda Motor Co., Inc. and Honda Motor Company, Ltd. (collectively “Honda”) for alleged premature door lock actuator failure in model years 2007-2011 Honda CR-V vehicles.
-The complaint alleges that these models may contain a defect predisposing the door locks to not lock and/or not unlock electronically as a result of failed electronic door lock actuators.
-This problem may result in safety issues and expensive repairs to fix the door locking mechanism.
-This may also render some doors on the vehicles to become non-operational (i.e. unable to be unlocked and opened) from the exterior.
+On January 18, 2013, Chimicles & Tikellis filed a proposed class action lawsuit in the District of New Jersey against Honda North America, Inc., American Honda Motor Co., Inc. and Honda Motor Company, Ltd. (collectively “Honda”) for alleged premature door lock actuator failure in certain Honda CR-V vehicles.
+The complaint alleged that these models may contain a defect predisposing the door locks to not lock and/or not unlock electronically as a result of failed electronic door lock actuators.
+This problem may result in safety issues and expensive repairs related to fixing the door locking mechanism.
+This issue may also render some vehicle doors non-operational (i.e. unable to be unlocked and opened) from the exterior.

-WSBTV’s Jim Strickland reports on one woman’s experience with the malfunctioning locks:
+WSBTV’s Jim Strickland reports on one woman’s experience with the malfunctioning locks on wsbtv.org.

 If you are a class member and have any questions about this settlement, please refer to the Frequently Asked Questions page posted on the settlement website.
 You may also contact either the settlement administrator by calling 1-888-888-3082, or class counsel by calling 610-642-8500.